QueraTeam/dataanalysis_bootcamp_crawler/store.steampowered.com/README.md

-Scraping data from steam store.
+Scraping games and their details from steam store.